List of Still Game characters: Eric Jones

 "Auld" Eric Jones is played by James Martin.
 He sees himself as "a young man trapped in an old man's body."
 He is often seen talking with Tam and Winston.
-Eric seems to have spent all his time in The Clansman or else in the local bookies.
+Eric seems to spend almost all his time in The Clansman or in the local bookies.
 In "Hot Seat" it is revealed that he served in the fire service and the Navy.
-When Boabby couldn't be in the pub, Eric was often chosen to cover for him, much to the joy of the regulars.
-Eric dies in the series 8 episode "Grim Up North" due to either old age or the touch of Satan.
-Along with Shug (below), he is one of the few characters who is played by an actor who is genuinely of pensionable age.
+When Boabby is away from the pub for any reason, Eric is often chosen to cover for him much to the joy of the regulars, presenting them an opportunity to get free drinks.
+Eric dies in the series 8 episode "Grim Up North" due to a heart attack (yet people were convinced that it was from "the touch of Satan by new funeral director Mr Sheathing).
+Along with Shug, he is one of the few characters who is played by an actor who is genuinely of pensionable age.